 While considered undeveloped, trails and a picnic table are available for use.
 Come for a walk or a respite, and enjoy the trees, birds, and year-round flow of Waln Creek.

 A master plan completed in 1995 envisioned future park development with paved walking paths, picnic areas, a children's play area, and a multi-use sports court.
 Other portions of the park are proposed to be left undeveloped.

 The City is now preparing to develop the park.
 Due to the age of the master plan, the project team has been working with local residents to identify what improvements will be made to the park through this project.

 The City will then begin to develop the park in phases based on available funding.
 A first phase will be completed in the coming years.
+The park improvements are expected to include a bridge across Waln Creek, paved paths, benches and picnic tables, playground equipment, and entry plaza.
 Fees collected from Parks System Development Charges will fund this work.